 Rose says the water will be safe and that all traces of sewage will be removed.
 Residents say they’re not convinced.

 “When my son gets water out of the kitchen sink, I am going to chase him down and stop him from drinking it,” said Chira Traore, 32, as she sipped a bottle of Ozarka on a recent walk through Lucy Park, home of the falls on the Wichita River that lend the city its name.

-Wichita Falls has been trying to sell the plan using videos and public meetings.
+Wichita Falls has been trying to sell the plan using videos, public meetings and misinformation.

 “You have people who say, ‘Ewww, I am drinking someone else’s toilet water,’” Rose said.
 “But when you think about it, everyone downstream is already drinking someone else’s toilet water.”

 Some localities purify wastewater and send it into lakes and reservoirs.
 Those supplies may eventually be treated and used for drinking.

 Wichita Falls is going further by planning to be the first U.S. locality to send the cleaned sewer water directly back to its treatment plant, said Zachary Dorsey, a spokesman for the WateReuse Association, an Alexandria, Virginia-based group whose members include utilities, government officials and researchers.
 Cities in Texas, California, Florida and North Carolina are also considering direct reuse, he said.

 Raleigh, North Carolina, which reuses water indirectly, plans to push legislation this year to allow the direct method, said Tim Woody, its wastewater superintendent.
 Direct reuse “is still taboo,” said Woody.
 “It is a responsible way to address our water needs.”

 Sewage increasingly will become a resource, said Calvin Finch, director of the Water Conservation and Technology Center in San Antonio.